Joey Logano: 2008: First starts

 On August 25, 2008, Joe Gibbs Racing called a press conference to announce that Logano would drive the No. 20 Home Depot -sponsored Toyota Camry in the 2009 Sprint Cup Series.
-Logano replaced Tony Stewart who left JGR to drive for his own team, Stewart-Haas Racing.
+Logano replaced Tony Stewart who left JGR to form and drive for his own team, Stewart–Haas Racing.
 Logano was also a candidate for the 2008 Rookie of the Year award and was scheduled to make his first Sprint Cup start in the No. 02 Home Depot-sponsored car at Richmond, but failed to qualify for the event.

 On August 28, 2008, Hall of Fame Racing announced that Logano would drive five races in their No. 96 car during the 2008 Sprint Cup Series season.
 His official debut was at the 2008 Sylvania 300 at New Hampshire on September 14, 2008, by starting that race, he became the first NASCAR driver born in the 1990s to run a Cup Series event.
 On September 5, 2008, Logano made his first appearance in a Sprint Cup car at Richmond International Raceway in the two-hour-long Friday practice for the Chevy Rock & Roll 400.
 Due to Tropical Storm Hanna, qualifying was rained out.
 A NASCAR rule states that when qualifying is rained out, the Top 43 drivers in owners points are then set for the race.
 Logano was not in the Top 43 in owners points, so he did not get to debut.

-Logano is the youngest modern-era driver to compete full-time in NASCAR's top division (records show drivers as young as 15 competing in NASCAR's top division, but those records will stand due to age requirements).
+Logano is the youngest modern-era driver to compete full-time in NASCAR's top division (records show drivers as young as fifteen competing in NASCAR's top division, but those records will stand due to age requirements).

 2009: Rookie in the spotlight

 In 2009, Logano finished fourth in his first Gatorade Duel, and would become the youngest driver to start the Daytona 500, however, he would crash midway through the race and finish dead last.
 Logano's first three starts in the Sprint Cup Series saw three finishes of 30th place or worse.
-Las Vegas was his sixth start in the Sprint Cup Series, he finished 13th.
-In April, Logano finished ninth for his first Top 10 finish at Talladega; later that month at Darlington, he led 19 laps late in the race and finished ninth.
+Las Vegas was his sixth start in the Sprint Cup Series, he finished thirteenth.
+In April, Logano finished ninth for his first top-ten finish at Talladega; later that month at Darlington, he led nineteen laps late in the race and finished ninth.
 Logano won the fan vote for the 2009 NASCAR Sprint All-Star Race and finished eighth.

-On June 28, 2009, Logano won the rain-shortened Lenox Industrial Tools 301 at Loudon, New Hampshire, beating Jeff Gordon and Tony Stewart, becoming the youngest winner ever in the Sprint Cup Series at the age of only 19 years, one month, and four days old.
+On June 28, 2009, Logano won the rain-shortened Lenox Industrial Tools 301 at Loudon, New Hampshire, beating Jeff Gordon and Tony Stewart, becoming the youngest winner ever in the Sprint Cup Series at the age of only nineteen years, one month, and four days old.

 On November 22, 2009, Logano was crowned the official 2009 Sprint Cup Series Raybestos Rookie of the Year, having beat out other rookies Scott Speed and Max Papis.